Below are some of the more common questions prospective and current employees have about working with the Atlanta Police Department.

-To get promoted to the rank of Investigator, Sergeant or Lieutenant you must pass both a written and oral exam.
-The ranks of Major, Deputy Chief and Assistant Chief are appointed by the Chief of Police.
+To get promoted to the rank of Investigator, Sergeant, or Lieutenant you must pass both a written and oral exam.
+The ranks of Captain, Major, Deputy Chief, and Assistant Chief are appointed by the Chief of Police.

-The Atlanta Police Department encourages every officer to find time to increase his/her education, but basic law enforcement training is extremely demanding and the requirements of the department take priority.
-Employees may be eligible to receive tuition reimbursement if he/she is enrolled in an accredited institution of higher learning.
+The Atlanta Police Department encourages every officer to find time to increase their education, but basic law enforcement training is extremely demanding and the requirements of the department take priority.
+Employees may be eligible to receive tuition reimbursement if they are enrolled in an accredited institution of higher learning.